rusetiq/nafira/README.md

-# Nafira - Metabolic Radiance Dashboard
+# Nafira - Metabolic Insights Dashboard

 A production-ready meal analysis and health tracking application with AI-powered insights, built with React and Node.js.